 Two emerging back massage products - Chirp Wheel and QL Claw - came into the market by storm over the last few years.
-Although quite different in shape and function, both Chirp Wheel and QL Claw attempt to solve the same crippling problem of back pain via their non-invasive massage techniques.
+Although quite different in shape and function, both Chirp Wheel and QL Claw attempt to solve the same crippling problem of lower back pain via their non-invasive massage techniques.
 This article reviews the Chirp Wheel product alongside our own - the QL Claw.

 What Is Chirp Wheel?

 The Chirp Wheel is a novel variation of the foam roller, designed to massage the paraspinal muscles with more intensity than its predecessor.
 Chirp Wheel utilizes the same motion as the foam roller to massage back muscles, and upon first inspection, it could actually appear no different.
 However, unlike a foam roller Chirp Wheel massages the spinal erectors with great intensity - potentially breaking up a lot of tension and tightness correlated to back pain.
 Think of a foam roller as a wide, broad massage to the back, while Chirp Wheel is a slimmer, more targeted approach.